allentiak/magicum/README.md

 [MvS' Magic (Haskell)](https://github.com/MedeaMelana/Magic) | Written in a fully-functional language, with a Client/Server architecture.
 [Forge (Java + Swing)](https://git.cardforge.org/core-developers/forge) | Best overall out-game UI design, and gameplay features.

+As I couldn't find any FP Magic implementation written in Clojure, and given that I want to give [clojure.spec](https://clojure.org/about/spec) a try, I set up to write my own.

+Of course, I was not the first one to come up with the idea of using [clojure.spec](https://clojure.org/about/spec) for this.
 The domain specs are based on Robert Stuttaford's and Adam Frey's work, with their express permission to use their code as I see fit.
 For more details, see [doc/ABOUT_THE_SPECS.md](doc/ABOUT_THE_SPECS.md).
 You will find a copy of the latest Magic Comprehensive Rules document on which the specs are based in the folder [/resources/third-party](/resources/third-party).

 ## License